eriksank/rpc-websocket/README.md

 * *RPC*: RPC stands Remote Procedure Call. this feature implements the ability to call functions on the server using websockets.
 It is an alternative to ajax and to JSON-RPC.
 * *before/after send events*: For the purposes of logging, encryption, and compression, we need the ability to intercept incoming and outgoing messages before they are delivered to their handler functions.
 Depending on the application, there may be other reasons to apply wholesale changes to each incoming or outgoing message.
 We could, for example, add validation logic before sending messages.

-I have tested _rpc-sockets_ with the [engine.io](https://github.com/Automattic/engine.io) and [engine.io-client](https://github.com/Automattic/engine.io-client) transport mechanisms, but you should most likely be able to use alternative websocket implementations.
+I have tested _Rpc WebSocket_ with the [engine.io](https://github.com/Automattic/engine.io) and [engine.io-client](https://github.com/Automattic/engine.io-client) transport mechanisms, but you should most likely be able to use alternative websocket implementations.

 <a name="installation"></a>